 Freedom to choose

 This also grants independence, and it’s worth noting that it can even help employees make the right choice.
-Continuing to be of two minds is not part of freedom to choose; it’s about going for it.

 By clearly standing up for themselves while also respecting others and expressing their own wishes and expectations, employees will be able to achieve what they want.

-By acting in ways that are not conditioned and instead also looking at things from different perspectives, employees are more aware of their own actions and those of others.
+Critical thinking: by acting in ways that are not conditioned and instead also looking at things from different perspectives, employees are more aware of their own actions and those of others.

-Empowerment isn’t just about the individual; it’s also about being connected with others.
+Empowering employees isn’t just about the individual; it’s also about being connected with others.
 This is a particularly important aspect in a team context.

 Eager to learn